TreeSynth: Synthesizing Diverse Data from Scratch via Tree-Guided Subspace Partitioning: Method

 \subsection{Data Space Partitioning}

-Given any data space $\mathcal{S}$ (\textit{i.e.}, any node in the tree) with its domain context description $\mathcal{C_S}$, data space partitioning aims to decompose it into multiple subspaces $\mathcal{S}_\text{sub} = \{s_i | i=1,2,...,n\}$.
-As shown in Figure~\ref{fig: tree}, the partitioning process mirrors the construction of decision trees, and comprises two critical steps: criteria determination and subspace coverage.
-These steps ensure the mutual exclusivity (\textit{i.e.}, $\forall p \neq q, \, s_p \cap s_q = \emptyset$) and complementarity (\textit{i.e.}, $\bigcup_{i=1}^{n} s_i = \mathcal{S}$) among subspaces, respectively.
+Given any data space $\mathcal{S}$ (\textit{i.e.}, any node in the tree) with its context description $\mathcal{C_S}$, data space partitioning aims to decompose it into multiple subspaces $\mathcal{S}_\text{sub} = \{s_i | i=1,2,...,n\}$.
+As shown in Figure~\ref{fig: tree}, the partitioning process mirrors the construction of decision trees, and comprises two critical steps: Criterion Determination and Subspace Coverage.
+These steps ensure the mutual exclusivity (\textit{i.e.}, $\forall p \neq q, \, s_p \cap s_q = \emptyset$) and exhaustiveness (\textit{i.e.}, $\bigcup_{i=1}^{n} s_i = \mathcal{S}$) among subspaces, respectively.
 This suggests that each subspace is disjoint, and collectively, they fully encompass the original space.

-\paragraph{Criteria Determination.} The essence of this step lies in selecting a dimension $\delta$ that most effectively differentiates data within the space $\mathcal{S}$ so that most data characteristics can be captured with minimal dimensions.
-Specifically, according to the space description $\mathcal{C_S}$ (\textit{e.g.}, "GSM8K-style mathematical questions about playing football"), an LLM is firstly deployed to generate $l$ maximally diverse pivot samples $\mathcal{X}=\{x_t | t=1,2,...,l\}$ to approximate the whole space $\mathcal{S}$.
-Subsequently, another LLM, proficient in identifying inter-sample distinctions, determines exactly one core dimension $\delta$ (\textit{e.g.}, numerical types in mathematical problems).
-This dimension $\delta$ optimally partitions $\mathcal{X}$ into mutually exclusive attribute values $V^{\delta}_\mathcal{X}=\{v_j^\delta | j=1,2,...,m\}$ (\textit{e.g.}, Integer, Fraction for numerical types), categorizing each element $x_t \in \mathcal{X}$ into exactly one attribute value to ensure mutual exclusivity across child nodes.
+\textbf{Criterion Determination.} The essence of this step lies in selecting a criterion $\delta$ that most effectively differentiates data within the space $\mathcal{S}$ so that most data characteristics can be captured with minimal criteria.
+Specifically, according to the space description $\mathcal{C_S}$ (\textit{e.g.}, "GSM8K-style mathematical questions" as shown in Figure~\ref{fig:example_figure}), an LLM is firstly deployed to generate $l$ maximally diverse pivot samples $\mathcal{X}=\{x_t | t=1,2,...,l\}$ to approximate the whole space $\mathcal{S}$.
+Subsequently, another LLM, proficient in identifying inter-sample distinctions, determines exactly one core criterion $\delta$ (\textit{e.g.}, Type of Mathematical Operation).
+This criterion $\delta$ optimally partitions $\mathcal{X}$ into mutually exclusive attribute values $V^{\delta}_\mathcal{X}=\{v_j^\delta | j=1,2,...,m\}$ (\textit{e.g.}, addition and subtraction), categorizing each sample $x_t \in \mathcal{X}$ into exactly one attribute value to ensure mutual exclusivity across child nodes.